Derived intersections over the Hochschild cochain complex: Abstract

 \section{Abstract}

+Let $M$ and $N$ be Lagrangian submanifolds of a complex symplectic manifold $S$.
+A result of Behrend-Fantechi and Baranovsky-Ginzburg provides a Batalin-Vilkovisky structure on $\sExt^\sbt_{\cO_S}(\cO_X,\cO_Y)$, the dual of the structure sheaf of the derived intersection of the Lagrangian submanifolds.

-The paper generalizes a result of Behrend-Fantechi and Baranovsky-Ginzburg to the 1-shifted cotangent bundle $T^*X[1]$ of a smooth scheme $X$ over $\C$.
-We show how one can obtain twisted cotangent bundles as derived intersections of Lagrangians in $T^*X[1]$, moreover and we show that the derived intersection of the quantized Lagrangians coincide with the canonical quantization of the twisted cotangent bundles.
+In this paper paper we generalize this result to the case of the 1-shifted cotangent bundle $T^*[1]X$ of a smooth scheme $X$ over $\C$.
+We show how one can obtain the twisted cotangent bundles as derived intersections of special Lagrangians in $T^*[1]X$, moreover we show that the derived intersection of the quantized Lagrangians coincide with the canonical quantization of the twisted cotangent bundles.